ogerenko/NG-store/README.md

-# Store gadgets
+# NG store

-Online store project for gadgets.
+Online store for gadgets.
 Easy to use and using the best development technologies.

   - [DEMO LINK](https://ogerenko.github.io/Store-gadgets-react/)